 He has knowingly wronged so many with his lies and his violence; his manipulation of the internet; his psychological abuse and fraudulent behaviour.
 We now have files of documentation full of information — and sad and regretful letters that tell of these things.

 We do wonder what hold a man could possibly have, who despite the blatant untruths he has told (and continues to tell); and the cheating of which he is proved to be guilty, is still considered to be persona grata by those of his associates who support (and pay) him — it cannot only be that he is thought to write so very prettily?

-The late Jim Curran — renowned as a popular and highly-regarded) climber, film-maker, author and artist and the recipient of a special award from the Boardman Tasker committee for ‘his outstanding and continual contribution to mountain literature’, when he knew he was dying put it on record that he would haunt anyone who commissioned his obituary from Jim Perrin…
+The late Jim Curran — renowned as a popular and highly-regarded climber; film-maker; author; raconteur and artist and who was the recipient of a special award from the Boardman Tasker committee for ‘his outstanding and continual contribution to mountain literature’ — when he knew he was dying, put it on record that he would haunt anyone who commissioned his obituary from Jim Perrin…

 PS.
-We have been told that Cameron McNeish — a major figure in TGO and the long-standing friend of Jim Perrin — has won the Scottish Award for Excellence in Mountain Culture 2018, and we congratulate him.
-(We assume that he has no knowledge of the ‘Jim Perrin’ of whom we write as we know the author has positively discouraged people from reading our site — saying that ‘it is all lies’ — in order to prove their loyalty to him): it would be quite shaming we think if his continuing support for Jim Perrin was despite being aware of all his recorded, documented, and genuinely wicked behaviour to former wives, partners and children; as well as to those in other spheres — fellow writers and climbers…
+We have been told that Cameron McNeish — a major figure in TGO and the long-standing friend of Jim Perrin — has won the ‘Scottish Award for Excellence in Mountain Culture’, 2018, and we congratulate him.
+We prefer to assume that he has no knowledge of the ‘Jim Perrin’ of whom we write (as we know the author has positively discouraged people from reading our site, swearing that ‘it is all lies’ — in order to prove their loyalty to him): it would be quite shaming we think if his continuing support for Jim Perrin was despite being aware of all his recorded, documented, and genuinely wicked behaviour to former wives, partners and children; as well as to those in other spheres — fellow writers and climbers…